Ass Pull: Grinwoody and Ironfist have been super high-ranking moles for the Order of the Broken Eye this whole time?!

 Fake Gavin.
 Karris' backstory is a big Tear Jerker, too.
 Fake Dazen in the second installment might qualify, as well.
-As we learn more about Ironfist, he manages fall under this banner as well.
+As we learn more about Ironfist, he manages to fall under this banner as well.

 Jerkass Woobie: Fake Gavin, heavy on the woobie, light on the jerkass.
-Fake Dazen, EXTREMELY HEAVY on the jerkass but a woobie because its implied to be a result of his father's influence and years of captivity.
+Fake Dazen, EXTREMELY HEAVY on the jerkass but a woobie because it's implied to be a result of his father's influence and years of captivity.